benadida/teamstatus/README.md

 Now log into `irc.freenode.net` #teamstatus_test and notice that your utterances are visible through the web view.

+### Ignore certain users

+Bots get into fights.
+It's not pretty.
+Best to have them not fight one another by listing other bots so status knows about them.

+  1. OTHER_BOTS=jenkins,qatestbot

 ## Deployment

 Now that you've got it running, deployment on any provider should be pretty